Q: Why UCSB? Why should I attend this program?

 A: Please feel free to contact the TEP Office and we will connect you with who we feel is best for you to talk with.
 Choosing a teaching career is an important decision.
 We want to help you as much as we can.

-Q: Can I get my Masters along with the Credential through Teacher Education Program?
+Q: Can I get my Masters along with a Credential through Teacher Education Program?

 A: Yes.
-An optional Master's Degree is offered concurrently with the Credential Program.
+An optional Master's Degree is offered concurrently with the credential.
 During the credential program, M.Ed. candidates are enrolled in a seminar course throughout the year where they learn to design a classroom-based research project, collect and analyze data, and compose the theoretical framework for their work.
 M.Ed. candidates will give a formal presentation of their M.Ed. project to a panel of university and school-based educators, as well as community members and senate faculty.
-Teacher Education Program credential candidates can opt to complete the M.Ed. degree the summer following the end of the credential program or they can do so within three years of graduating.
+Teacher Candidates can opt to complete the M.Ed. degree the summer following the end of the credential program or they can do so within three years of graduating.

 Q: How long does it take to complete the UCSB Teacher Education Program?

-A: Our program is a one-year, full-time program that begins in summer and ends the following June (for credential only) and July (M.Ed.).
-If you have pre-requisite courses to complete, the Credential Services Office will help you determine your pre-requisite course needs.
+A: Our program is a 13-month, full-time program that begins in summer and ends the following June (if you are only obtaining a credential) or July (if you are also pursuing the M.Ed.).

 Q: What will a typical week in the Teacher Education Program look like?

 A: The summer is different than the school year, but as soon as the first day of K-12 school begins, you will be in your student teaching classrooms in the morning and at UCSB in the afternoons.
 We follow the K-12 calendar rather than the UCSB calendar.
 During fall quarter you spend 3-4 mornings in the classrooms and take classes at UCSB in the afternoons/evenings.
-For approximately 3 nights a week, classes run until 7:00/7:30 and until 2:00/3:00 the other two days.
-In winter and spring, the time in classrooms increases and the time at UCSB decreases.
+For approximately 3 nights a week, classes run until 7 PM and until 2-3 PM the other two days.
+In winter and spring, the time in spent in classrooms increases and the time spent in courses at UCSB decreases.

 Q: Will I be able to work outside the program?

-A: Because our program is a one-year, full-time, intensive program, there is little opportunity for students to work during this year.
-Sometimes, flexible, short term positions (over holidays or during a small portion of the weekend) are feasible for some students.
-Our students do not recommend it, however.
+A: Because our program is a 13-month, full-time, intensive program, there is little opportunity for students to work during this year.
+Sometimes, flexible, short term positions (over holidays or during the weekend) are feasible for some students.
+However, our alumni do not recommend it.

 A: Ideally, yes.
-And ideally, a Macintosh.
-We utilize technology in our teaching and our smart classrooms are Macintosh based.
-Students will have laptops or borrow one during class, but it is always optimal to have one yourself.
-It also allows you to take your work into your K-12 classrooms, your home, etc. The least expensive Macbook will do.
+And ideally, a Mac.
+We utilize technology in our teaching, and our smart classrooms and placement schools are Mac based.
+This will allow you to take your work into your K-12 classrooms, your home, etc. The least expensive Macbook or iPad will do.

 Q: Will I need a car?